In 1992 I picked up used a pair of Thiel CS 3.5's used from Audio Visions in Tampa.

 The store had a new pair going for $3500 and these were on consignment for $1500.
 After a quick in-store audition I brought them home and have enjoyed them ever since.
 While at the time they were Jim Thiel's flagship product, needless to say time and progress marches on.

 Fast forward 21 years.
 I recently acquired a used pair of B&W 801 series 3's from a local dealer for $1800.
-I had had a chance to hear a new pair back in the late 90's in a store and was very impressed.
+I had had a chance to hear a new pair back in the late 90's and had been very impressed.

 The 801's were delivered to my home.
 I hooked them up to my Pass Aleph 1.2 monoblocks with the Pass Aleph P preamp.
-Lots of current and pure class A. But, one of the speakers was missing nearly all the output from the mid/tweeter.
+These amps have lots of current and run in pure class A. But, one of the speakers was missing nearly all the output from the mid/tweeter.
 I called the seller and he said he would stop by the next day and check them out, and send them to a well respected shop in Tampa.
 No worries.

 So that night we put on some music with one-and-a-half working B&W 801 speakers.
 The good one was pulled out well into the room and to the side, not the usual place.
 By chance, we were sitting with it pointing straight at us about 6 feet away.
 And the other speaker had full woofer function and just a tiny bit of mid which gave a slight amount of sound stage, as well as the extra bass umph down deep.

-We thought that if "1.5" speakers could do this, imagine what two fully working ones would do!
+If "one-and-a-half" speakers could do this, we thought, imagine what two fully working ones would do!
 But it turned out not to be quite that simple.

 The repair was just a few caps gone bad in the cross over.
 So, I hooked up both fully functioning 801s and positioned them.